Bridge House, Croydon, Is Prefab Really Prefabulous?

 Source: Design and Modern Methods of Construction.
 The Housing Corporation and CABE 2004″

-Bridge (Example)
+Bridge House (Example)

 Croydon Vision 2020 is a regeneration programme by the London Borough of Croydon for the centre of Croydon in South London.
 The Old Town Masterplan focused on the area between the High Street and Roman Way, one of the oldest areas of Croydon.